nvdla/doc/doc/hw/v1/ias/unit_description.rst

   SRAMIF

-SRAMIF will support both AXI read and AXI write channel, but some NVDLA sub-module will only have read requirement, so the interface between sub-module and SRAMIF will support read, write or both.
+SRAMIF will support both read and write channels, but some NVDLA sub-modules will only have a read requirement, so the interface between DMA engines and SRAMIF will support read, write or both.
 CMDA0~1 will need read channel only, while the other 5 will need both read and write.

 Result Statistics